luizcavalcanti/nes-emulator/README.md

 ### What's working so far?

 - I can kinda load iNES rom file format into memory
+- Basic mirroring for Cart PRG ROM and CPU RAM addresses
-- A very initial version of CPU with a dozen instructions or so
+- A functional CPU with some opcodes (implementing them as needed)

 ### What I'm working on right now?